 No. Ashes and Cremated Remains are one and the same thing and are defined as ‘everything that is left in the cremator at the end of the cremation process following the removal of any metal’.
 There is no separation of what is perceived to be ash from the coffin and other items from what is perceived to be ash from the deceased person as this would be impossible.
 Further questions about metal and what happens to it are answered below.

 The aperture through which the coffin passes in the cremator and the cremation chamber are of dimensions that will only safely accept one coffin.
 However, exceptions can be made in the case of a mother and baby or small twin children, so long as the next of kin or executor has made this specific request.
 There have been a small number of instances where elderly couples have died within a day or two of each other both being cremated in the same coffin.
 This is not unlawful provided that the applicant for cremation has made this request.
 The only thing that would prevent this happening is if the coffin were too large to pass through the aperture into the cremator as mentioned above.
-Most crematoria will allow public inspection of the ‘behind the scenes’ procedures in an attempt to enlighten the public on all aspects of the cremation process.
-Many crematoria will carry out shared cremations of foetal remains in instances where parents do not want to make private arrangements.
+All Westerleigh crematoria will allow public inspection of the ‘behind the scenes’ procedures in an attempt to enlighten the public on all aspects of the cremation process.
+Some crematoria have arrangements to carry out shared cremations of foetal remains in instances where parents do not want to make private arrangements.
 These are arranged via hospitals.
 Some parents gain some comfort from knowing that their baby was laid to rest with others.
 The practice of shared cremation is supported by Sands, the stillbirth and neonatal death charity.

 Graves have to be dug to a sufficient depth to allow for future burials to take place should a family require more than one burial in a grave.